 Biography

-Dr. Daniel B. Coupland is a professor and chairman of the Education Department at Hillsdale College, and he formerly served as the dean of faculty at Hillsdale.
+Dr. Daniel B. Coupland is dean of the Diana Davis Spencer Graduate School of Classical Education and a professor of education at Hillsdale College, and he formerly served as the dean of faculty at Hillsdale.
 He earned a B.A. in Spanish from Liberty University, an M.A. in Linguistics from Oakland University, and a Ph.D. in Education from Michigan State University.
 He began his career in education as a high school teacher.
 At Hillsdale College, he teaches courses on English grammar and classic children’s literature.
 In 2013, Dr. Coupland was named Hillsdale College’s “Professor of the Year.”
 In 2016, he was a Resident Scholar at the C. S. Lewis Study Centre in Oxford, England.
 In 2017, Dr. Coupland received the Emily Daugherty Award for Teaching Excellence.
 He is the former editor for the Journal of the Society for Classical Learning.
 He currently serves as an advisor to the Barney Charter School Initiative, and he sits on the advisory board for the Institute for Classical Education.
 His research focuses on classic children’s literature and English grammar instruction.
 He is a co-author of an English grammar curriculum titled Well-Ordered Language: The Curious Child’s Guide to Grammar published by Classical Academic Press.